daanleenders/homeyfiatuconnect/README.md

 # <img src="./assets/icon.svg" width="80" height="80" style="vertical-align: middle;"> FiatUConnect

-Connect your FIAT to homey to see it's information and control some functions.
+Connect your FIAT to homey to see its information and control some functions.
 Needs a car with uconnect services enabled and valid fiat account.

 ## Acknowledgements